ess-dmsc/doc-efu/docs/source/troubleshoot.rst

 In this case the first step is to ensure that the EFU is running and reachable.

-Here you should use :ref:`utils/efustat`.
+Here you should use :ref:`efustat`.

 Network connectivity
 --------------------